plsenh/bamazon/README.md

-# bamazon (MySQL & Node.js CLI app)
+# bamazon

 ## Overview

-bamazon is an Amazon-like CLI app that takes orders from customers and depletes stock from the store's inventory as valid.
+Using MySQL & Node.js, bamazon is an Amazon-like CLI app that takes orders from customers and depletes stock from the store's inventory as valid.

+## Details

 1. Running `node bamazonCustomer.js` in the terminal will first display all of the items available for sale, including ids, names, and prices.